Buffalo Milk Company Building

-Buffalo Milk Company Building, also known as the Queen City Dairy Company Building, is a historic dairy building located in Buffalo, Erie County, New York.
-The original section was built in 1903–1905, and is a three-story, "L"-shaped, brick and sandstone building in the Renaissance Revival style.
+Buffalo Milk Company Building, also known as the Queen City Dairy Company Building, is a historic dairy building located in Buffalo, New York, United States.
+The original section was built in 1903–1905, and is a three-story, L-shaped, brick and sandstone building in the Renaissance Revival style.
 Additions to the building were made in 1910 and 1911.
 The dairy was first in city to be used for large-scale for the pasteurization and distribution of milk.
 The building has been redeveloped as an apartment building known as the Niagara Gateway Apartments.

 It was listed on the National Register of Historic Places in 2016.